Paridhi710/SOC-report/SoC-Blockchain-Report/README.md

 # SoC Blockchain Report

 This repository tracks my learning and progress during the Summer of Code.
-I have explored Python, Blockchain, Smart Contracts, and Web3.
+I have explored Python, Blockchain, Smart Contracts,cryptozombies(till level 2 of solidity) and Web3.
+I have provided a summary for each topics covered.
 ---

 ##  Topics Covered